tankywoo/simiki.org/content/docs/deploy.md

 1. Create a repository named `<username>.github.io`. `<username>` is your Github's username.

-2. Into your local site, setup a master branch in output directory:
+2. Into your local site, setup a `master` branch in output directory:

 		cd output
 		git init
 		git add .
 		git commit -m 'your comment'
 		# These steps will be shown when you create a repo in Github:
 		git remote add origin https://github.com/<username>/<username>.github.io.git
 		git push -u origin master

-3. Back to the parent directory, and touch a `.gitignore` file:
+3. Back to the parent directory, and create a `.gitignore` file:

 		cd ../
-        touch .gitignore
+		echo '*.pyc\noutput' > .gitignore

-4. Edit `.gitignore` with the contents:

-        *.pyc
-        output

-5. Setup a source branch:
+4. Setup a `source` branch:

 		git init
 		git checkout -b source
 		git add .
 		git commit -m 'your comment'
 		# These steps will be shown when you create a repo in Github:
 		git remote add origin https://github.com/<username>/<username>.github.io.git
 		git push -u origin source

 Wait for a while and visit `http://<username>.github.io/`.

 ### Project Pages ###

+Project Pages have two types:

+* With custom domain
+* Without custom domain

 #### With Custom Domain ####

 1. Create a repository with any name `<projectname>`.

-2. Into your local site, setup a master branch in output directory:
+2. Into your local site, setup a `gh-pages` branch in output directory:

         cd output
         git init